CyberSecuriTim/dns-overview/README.md

 <h4>

-  NOTE: This lab was performed using the Active Directory domain environment I created during [this lab](https://github.com/CyberSecuriTim/ad-configuration).
+  DISCLAIMER: This lab was performed using the Active Directory domain environment I created during [this lab](https://github.com/CyberSecuriTim/ad-configuration).

   - It consisted of creating a Domain Controller virtual machine with DNS server software running on it.
       - Creating a Client VM, joining it to the domain governed by the Domain Controller and statically configuring the client's DNS server to be the DNS server installed on the Domain